assay/assay.github.io/_drafts/2020-03-15-product-and-architecture-teams.md

 ## Software Architecture team

-Why `Software` - the main focus of the team should be on +Software Development aspects+ of the BBI, while Domain area and Product roadmap should define functional goals for the BBI.
+Why `Software` - the main focus of the team should be on _Software Development aspects_, while Product Vision and Product Roadmap should be defined by Product Management team.

-Why `Architecture` - the team is responsible for all +architectural and structural changes+ of the BBI.
+Why `Architecture` - the team is responsible for all _architectural and structural changes_.

 Why `team` - for big project one [Software Architect](https://en.wikipedia.org/wiki/Software_architect) role is not enough, Architects team should be able to solve different usually rather complex technical problems.